Access session | PRA for Desktop

 ℹ️

 If an ICAP server is enabled, the file shows as "Scanning" until the transfer ends.
 During or after a file transfer, the results of the scan appear in the File Transfer Log.
 If malware is detected in the file, it is not transferred.
-To enable an ICAP server, please see Security.
+To enable an ICAP server, see Security.

 File transfer tools

-Create Folder icon: Create a new directory.
+Image of the Create New Directory icon.: Create a new directory.

-Show Hidden Files icon: Show hidden files.
+Image of the Show Hidden Files icon.: Show hidden files.

-: \*\*Overwrite Remote Files icon : If a file of the same name already exists in the location to which you are attempting to transfer a file, choose whether to respond by automatically overwriting the existing file, canceling the transfer, or prompting for each file of identical name.
+Image of the Ask About File Name dropdown.: If a file of the same name already exists in the location to which you are attempting to transfer a file, choose whether to respond by automatically overwriting the existing file, canceling the transfer, or prompting for each file of identical name.
 Note that if the content of the files is identical, the upload will be skipped and will result in a warning message.

-Cancel File Transfer icon: Select one or more files from the transfer manager and then click Cancel to stop the transfer from completing.
+: Select one or more files from the transfer manager and then click Cancel to stop the transfer from completing.

 Command shell